Maria Rye sets up a law stationer’s business in Lincoln’s Inn to provide employment to young women.

 This law ensured women’s entry into the professions for the first time, after a protracted legal battle.
 It also stipulated that women would receive their degrees from universities on completion of study, and that women could act on juries and as magistrates.

-Georgina Frost- first woman to hold public office in UK
+Georgina Frost becomes the first woman to hold public office in UK.

-First female jurors sworn in at Bristol Quarter Sessions
+First female jurors in England sworn in at Bristol Quarter Sessions.

-Frances Kyle and Averill Deverell first women to be called to the Irish Bar
+Frances Kyle and Averill Deverell are the first women to be called to the Irish Bar.

-Margaret Haig Thomas, Viscountess Rhondda, denied seat in House of Lords
+Margaret Haig Thomas, Viscountess Rhondda, is denied a seat in the House of Lords.

-Ivy Williams first woman to be called to the English Bar
+Ivy Williams is the first woman to be called to the English Bar.

 Carrie Morrison, Maud Crofts, Mary Pickup and Mary Sykes first women to pass the Law Society examinations.